Rasa Juknevičienė: Career in national politics

-With interruptions, Juknevičienė was a member of the Lithuanian Parliament (Seimas) from 1996 until 2019.
-During her time in parliament, she held positions as Deputy Chair of the Committee on National Security and Defense; and Head of the Seimas Delegation to the NATO Parliamentary Assembly.
+With interruptions, Juknevičienė was a member of the Seimas (parliament of Lithuania) from 1996 until 2019.
+During her time in parliament, she held positions as deputy chair of the Committee on National Security and Defense and head of the Seimas Delegation to the NATO Parliamentary Assembly.

 Juknevičienė has been member of the Lithuanian delegation to the NATO Parliamentary Assembly since 1999.
 She was rapporteur of the Sub-Committee on NATO Partnerships from 2007 to 2008.
-She served as the Assembly's Vice-President from 2016 until 2018, when she became President.
+She served as the Assembly's vice-president from 2016 until 2018, when she became president.

 Member of the European Parliament, 2019–present

 Since the 2019 European Parliament election, Juknevičienė has been serving on the Parliament's Committee on Development.
-In 2021, she became Vice-Chair of the Group of the European People's Party in the European Parliament.
+In 2021, she became vice-chair of the Group of the European People's Party in the European Parliament.

 In addition to her committee assignments, Juknevičienė is part of the European Parliament Intergroup on Artificial Intelligence and Digital and the MEPs Against Cancer group.

+In 2024, Juknevičienė was awarded the Order of Friendship by the Chechen government in exile for her support for Chechnya.